AEK Athens F.C.: UEFA Europa League unbeaten run and Greek champions

-The third season back in the top flight began with a tough draw in the Champions League Third qualifying round versus CSKA Moscow losing 3–0 on aggregate.
-The loss meant AEK were demoted to the Europa League play-off round where they were pitted versus Belgians Club Brugge.
+The third season back in the top flight began with a tough draw in the Champions League Third qualifying round versus CSKA Moscow, ending in a 3–0 aggregate loss.
+The defeat meant AEK were demoted to the Europa League play-off round where they were pitted against Belgians Club Brugge.
 A 0–0 draw in Brugge in the first leg and a 3–0 win in the return in Athens meant that AEK qualified for the group stages of a major European competition for the first time in 6 years.
-They were seeded in pot 4 and were drawn along with AC Milan, HNK Rijeka and Austria Wien.
+They were seeded in pot 4 and drawn along with AC Milan, HNK Rijeka and Austria Wien.
 AEK would go on to qualify for the round of 32 undefeated, a statement that solidified their return as one of Europe's elite teams, with a record of 1 win and 5 draws, the most notable being the two back-to-back 0–0 draws versus AC Milan.
 In the Round of 32 AEK were drawn against Ukrainian giants Dynamo Kyiv.
 AEK were better than their opponents, but also were unlucky and lost after two draws and on away goal rule.
 The first match took place in Athens, with a 1–1 draw and the second game in Kyiv, finished 0–0.
 In April, AEK won their 12th Greek championship, by recording a 2–0 home win against Levadiakos in front of 60,000 fans.
 This was their first championship after 24 years.
 AEK were crowned champions in front of 14,500 of their fans in the last matchday against Apollon Smyrnis at Georgios Kamaras Stadium.